fhiso/sources-and-citations/citation-elements.md

 {/}

-An IRI *must not* be used as a *citation element name* unless it can be converted to a URI using the algorithm specified in §3.1 of [[RFC 3987](http://tools.ietf.org/html/rfc3987)], and back to a IRI again using the algorithm specified in §3.2 of [[RFC 3987](http://tools.ietf.org/html/rfc3987)], to yield the original IRI.
+An IRI *must not* be used as a *citation element name* unless it can be converted to a URI using the algorithm specified in §3.1 of &#x5B;[RFC 3987](http://tools.ietf.org/html/rfc3987)], and back to a IRI again using the algorithm specified in §3.2 of &#x5B;[RFC 3987](http://tools.ietf.org/html/rfc3987)], to yield the original IRI.

 {.note}  This requirement ensures that *citation element names* can be used in a context where a URI is required, and that the original IRI can